Proxecto Trasno

 The Proxecto Trasno is an open community dedicated to localise open-source software to Galician language.
-Since it was founded at the end of the 1999, its volunteers have been engaged in the Galician translation of the main FLOSS projects, from desktop environments to Linux distributions and in creating spell-checkers or developing localization tools.
+Since it was founded at the end of 1999, its volunteers have been engaged in the Galician translation of the main FLOSS projects, from desktop environments to Linux distributions and in creating spell-checkers or developing localization tools.

 Since 2009, it has been legally protected by the non-profit association Asociación Cultural Proxecto Trasno, founded by volunteers of the project.

 Software developed at the community

 Aside of focusing on localizing, some people at the community developed tools to manage terminological resources and translation debates: